Updated: June 8, 2026

 Photo by Gabriel Benois on Unsplash

-I noticed artists succeed most when they match the platform to the type of fans they want to engage.
+Artists tend to have more success when they match the platform to the type of fans they want to engage.
 Here’s a quick breakdown of what I’ve seen working:

 Instagram Live: Great for casual, mobile-first engagement.
 Ideal if your audience skews younger or if you already post Stories often.